ericPantarotto/react_completeGuide/_notes/notes.md

 ### Updating Data with Mutations

-Instead of pulling the usual *isPending, isError, error* properties, there is an alternative way of handling mutation, and the different mutation states it goes through.
+there is an alternative way of handling mutation, and the different mutation states it goes through, instead of what we saw so far:

+- pulling the usual *isPending, isError, error* properties
+- using `query.invalidateQueries()`, and `navigate()` once mutation succedeed
+- in the mean time displaying a loading spinner

 **<span style='color: #a3842c'>Link:** components/events/EditEvent.jsx